jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

+__if you Jailbrake an iPhone 4S.
+Just add http://cydia.myrepospace.com/thpryrchn/ to your cydia Sources, and install `Spire 4S` on your 4S.
+Then you can point it to your server just like you do with any other iPhone 4.
+This will work on all iOS 5 versions.
+Also works if you install a Siri GUI that does not include Spire..
+It only adds the spire settings, and will not install siri on devices without siri.__

 Version 0.9.13
 ---------------------
 * iPhone 4S now is added to client table.
 That phone will most likely need the __com.apple.assistant.plist__ in order to get it in the database.
 You can do this by putting `cydia://package/mobi.macciti.assistantdelete` in safari on your iDevice, or just search `assistantdelete` in cydia.